Europe's car sales upturn fails to halt price war

 "Discounts and self-registrations are anticipated to decline only gradually as economic fundamentals improve and normal levels of demand set in," Ernst & Young's Fuss said.

-(Additional reporting by Edward Taylor in Frankfurt and Gilles Guillaume in Paris; editing by Erica Billingham and Tom Pfeiffer)
+(Additional reporting by Edward Taylor in Frankfurt and Gilles Guillaume in Paris; Editing by James Regan and Erica Billingham)